Punishment

 village or town).

-Manusmriti, the kula should consist of impartial persons belonging to the
+on the Manusmriti, the kula should consist of impartial persons belonging to

-family or caste of the litigants, functioning (like a present-day panchayat) to
+the family or caste of the litigants, functioning (like a present-day

-decide disputes amongst the persons belonging to the same family or caste;
+panchayat) to decide disputes amongst the persons belonging to the same family

-shreni should consist of a guild or corporation of persons following the same
+or caste; shreni should consist of a guild or corporation of persons following

-craft, profession or trade; and gana or puga should be an assembly of persons
+the same craft, profession or trade; and gana or puga should be an assembly of

-belonging to the same dwelling place but might be belonging to different castes
+persons belonging to the same dwelling place but might be belonging to

 In addition, there were practices of resolving